Skip to contents

 fastq_file = example_fastq(sample_sheet, all_constructs)

-Here, read_structures describes how the split these samples.
+This step counts construct barcodes per sample directly from the source FASTQ.
+Here, read_structure describes where the sample and construct barcodes occur in each read.
 It has the following possible fields, preceded by the number of nucleotides in the read.
-A + instead of a number is used to indicated to use all remaining nucleotides:
+A + instead of a number is used to indicate to use all remaining nucleotides:

-• B – the sample barcode to split on (required)
+• B – the sample barcode to identify the sample (required)

-• T – the read sequence with the construct barcode and sequence (required)
+• T – the template read sequence (optional)

 • S – skip these nucleotides and do not include in output (optional)